Debiasing Algorithm through Model Adaptation: Methodology and Experimental Setup

 Subsequently for each prompt, we compute \empiric{} score $y = P_M(o_+|X) - P_M(o_-|X)$.
 To estimate the relationship between the observed score and annotated ones $x_s$ and $x_f$, we construct a linear model:

-The linear fit coefficients have the following interpretations: $a_s$ is an impact of stereotypical signal on the model's predictions; $a_f$ is an impact of the factual (semantical) gender of the word.
+The linear fit coefficients have the following interpretations: $a_s$ is an impact of stereotypical signal on the model's predictions; $a_f$ is an impact of the factual (semantic) gender of the word.
 Noticeably, $y$, $x_s$, and $x_f$ take the values in the same range.
 The slope coefficient tells how shifts in annotated scores across professions impact the difference in prediction probabilities of male and female pronouns.
 The intercept $b_0$ measures how much more probable the male than the female pronouns are when we marginalize the subject.
 We provide the details on the prompt selection and test train splits in Appendix~\ref{sec:appendix_technical}.